horw/open-telemetry-slides/open-telemetry-slides.md

 <v-clicks>

 - What is observability
-- The pillars of observability
+- Three pillars of observability
 - Observability workflow
+- Instrument
+- Data sampling

 </v-clicks>
 </div>

 <!--
+Today we look into

-We have reviewed what observability is,
+- what system observability is,

-seen its three pillars,
+- seen its three pillars

-and understood observability workflows.
+- review the observability workflows
+- went through instruments
+- and touched on data sampling as a way to optimise the performance of the observability system.
 -->